Tech

 January 29, 2013

 With snom ONE moving more and more into the cloud, we needed to address an old problem.
-There are usually several persons taking care about the system.
-Giving them all the same username and password is a bad idea, just like giving everyone the master key for the building.
+There are usually several persons taking care of a system, but giving all of them the same username and password is a bad idea, - just like giving everyone the master key for a building.
 As employees join and leave companies, they must have their own credentials for logging into the system.

 So we finally added multiple administrators.
 There are now three levels: